- Players and Cards

 At the end of each deal any players who have erased all their strokes drop out of the play.
 With the exception of the Kamerun phases (4 and 5), the phase continues with the remaining players until just one player remains.
 Sometimes the three-player or two-player stage may be skipped more than one player erases all their remaining strokes on the same deal.
 However, in every deal there is at least one player who erases no strokes, so it is not possible for all the remaining players to drop out at the same time.

 At the end of phase 8 the players settle up.
-Typically each player must buy a litre of beer for each Boller on their slate, and the beer is shared between all the players.
+Typically each player must buy a litre of beer or a shot of schnaps for each Bollern on their slate, and the drinks are shared between all the players.

 The Eight Phases

 The specific rules for the eight phases of the game will now be described.
 The general rules given above apply to all phases unless specified otherwise.

 Phase 1: Sechsundsechzig (66)

 This phase, which is also known as "Deutsch", is closest to the classic game of 66 - in fact the two-player final is identical to 66.